 3. Candidate Selection

 The approved candidates will then be entitled to put themselves forward for selection for one of our target wards, or any by-election that may occur beforehand.
-We anticipate the selection meeting to take place in mid to late July.

 If you have any questions, please contact Ben Austin.